Memories Cached

 To try and address the latter, I spent the weekend optimising the front end and back end to try and increase the speeds.
 I didn't learn a lot about React, because I got AI to refactor that with some lazy and suspense commands.

-Memcached is cool, because it's triggered by a visit to a resource, and then it stays in memory of a little while, making it faster and easier to recall again.
+Memcached is cool, because it's triggered by a visit to a resource, and then that resource stays in memory for a little while, making it faster and easier to recall again.

 It made me realise that a lot of my memories of life are about things I journaled about, or took a photo of, and are therefore cached.
 Unlike MySQL, human memories deteriorate over time and you can't export them, so using forms of cache is super helpful for tethering your existence to reality like a trail of breadcrumbs through space time.